Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.7Location

-Why for a family holiday — The Westin Maui Resort and Spa, Ka'anapali, opened in 1971 (originally as the Maui Surf) and has been operated by Westin since 1989.
+Why for a family holiday: The Westin Maui Resort and Spa, Ka'anapali, opened in 1971 (originally as the Maui Surf) and has been operated by Westin since 1989.
 The property completed a $130-million renovation in 2021 that updated the room product and the pool complex.
-Seven hundred and fifty-eight rooms ac…
+Seven hundred and fifty-eight rooms across two towers; the multi-level pool complex with slides is the centre of the day, and the Ka'anapali beach walk starts at the door.

-Best room: Two-Bedroom Suite (the family-of-four working option) or Heavenly Premium King Suite for the upgrade tier.
+Best room: Two-Bedroom Suite (the family-of-four setup) or Heavenly Premium King Suite for the upgrade tier.

 Sheraton Maui Resort and Spa